rpy2/rpy2/doc/introduction.rst

-The high-level interface is trying to make the use of R as natural as possible for a Python user (something sometimes referred to as "pythonic"), and this introduction is only coverage that interface.
+The high-level interface is trying to make the use of R as natural as possible for a Python user (something sometimes referred to as "pythonic"), and this introduction only covers that interface.

 Importing the top-level sub-package is also initializing and starting R embedded in the current Python process: